 Getting bitten or attacked by a dog is an extremely traumatic event, especially if you have had an ongoing, favorable relationship with the dog and statistically this is often the case.
-You are more likely to be bitten by a friend or family members dog or an otherwise usually friendly dog.
-This usually leaves the victim and surrounding people bewildered, confused and unsure what, if anything, can be done to recover for their injuries.
+You are more likely to be bitten by a friend or family member’s dog or an otherwise usually friendly dog.
+This usually leaves the victim and surrounding people bewildered, confused, and unsure of what, if anything, can be done to recover compensation for their injuries.

 I use the term “attack” because you do not have to be bitten by a dog to suffer injuries.
 A dog that is unwantedly chasing you can cause injuries.
-For example, a child riding their bicycle can be chased by a dog resulting in a serious accident.
+For example, a child riding a bicycle can be chased by a dog resulting in a serious accident.

 Fortunately, the majority of bites are minor and do not require medical attention if you have a current tetanus shot – assuming the skin has been pierced by the bite.
 A tetanus shot is effective for 10 years.
-If you do not have one, or are unsure if yours is current, it is imperative that you get one as soon after the bite as possible because dogs can pick up the tetanus bacteria from soil and can then be a carrier through their saliva.
+If you do not have one or are unsure if yours is current, it is imperative that you get one as soon after the bite as possible because dogs can pick up the tetanus bacteria from the soil and can then be a carrier through their saliva.

 Do not let the fear of repercussions for the dog, or its owner, keep you from getting medical attention.
-As previously stated, it is rarely the case that you are attacked by a random dog and therefor this puts undo pressure on you, the victim, to either not seek treatment for your injuries or lie about how the injuries occurred.
+As previously stated, it is rarely the case that you are attacked by a random dog and therefore this puts undue pressure on you, the victim, to either not seek treatment for your injuries or lie about how the injuries occurred.

 Again, the dog owner usually has insurance to cover the cost of your medical treatment and damages.
-Additionally, a treating facility or physician is mandated to report the incident to the local animal control agencies who monitor past, present and future behavior of the dog.
+Additionally, a treating facility or physician is mandated to report the incident to the local animal control agencies who monitor the past, present, and future behavior of the dog.
 It might be that this dog has a prior history of biting that you are unaware of.
 It is in your best interest to honestly report what happened and how it occurred to the attending physician.

 For the protection of the community, a treating facility or physician is mandated by state law to report injuries caused by animals to the local animal control agency where the incident occurred.
 In turn, the agency records any, and all, wrongful actions by a dog and/or its owner.

 Once the agency has been notified of an attack they follow up with the dog owner, on your behalf and the behalf of the community.
-First they will see if the dog, or its owner, has any history of prior bites or attacks.
-Either way the next step is to see if the dog has been properly vaccinated.
+First, they will see if the dog, or its owner, has any history of prior bites or attacks.
+Either way, the next step is to see if the dog has been properly vaccinated.
 This is done in one of two ways; most counties in Illinois require dogs to be licensed and at that time the owner is asked to provide vaccination records.
 However, many people ignore these laws or do not keep the vaccination information up to date.
 If there is no current information on record the agency will ask the owner to provide proof of vaccination when they interview the owner of the dog which is the next step.

 While interviewing the owner, the agent will also observe the behavior of the dog and interact with it to determine its overall demeanor.
-The agent will then make a determination if the dog needs further observation or to be quarantined by a third party veterinary facility to determine if the dog is a further risk to others.
+The agent will then make a determination if the dog needs further observation or to be quarantined by a third-party veterinary facility to determine if the dog is a further risk to others.

 Most owners are cooperative, especially when they have nothing to hide.
 However, if a dog has a history of aggression, even if not previously reported, the owner can be evasive and uncooperative, not only causing further stress for the victim but further treatment including a series of painful rabies shots.
 If this has happened to you it is my recommendation that you pursue legal counsel promptly.
-In my practice I have witnessed first-hand just how much more there is to uncover when a dog owner is trying to hide something.
+In my practice, I have witnessed first-hand just how much more there is to uncover when a dog owner is trying to hide something.